 This is common in eyes with distorted corneas that also have a dry eye component, or in ocular surface disease.
-This should be managed stepwise as suggested below:
+This should be managed stepwise, as suggested below:

-- 1 Apply flourescein over the device to determine excessive exchange or vector for debris intake.
-If this occurs, then re-evaluate the haptic toricity distribution and steepen haptics as needed. - (2) Minimize central sagittal depth if excessive. - (3) Consider the use of more viscous fluid in the lens reservoir, such as preservative free Refresh Celluvisc mixed with preservative-free saline.
+- Apply flourescein over the device to determine excessive exchange or vector for debris intake.
+If this occurs, then re-evaluate the haptic toricity distribution and steepen haptics as needed, using the graphical representations for each individual hemi-meridian in your FitConnect account. - 2 Minimize central sagittal depth if excessive. - 3 Consider the use of more viscous fluid in the lens reservoir, such as preservative-free Refresh Celluvisc mixed with preservative-free saline.